eclipse/steady/docs/public/content/user/manuals/analysis.md

 #### Configure as follows

+The following configuration options apply to the reachability analysis no matter which call graph construction framework is used.
+See below for framework-specific configuration options.

 ```ini
 # Limits the analysis to certain bugs (multiple values separated by comma)
 # If empty, all relevant bugs retrieved from backend will be considered